QMeqGR/qm-maxima/README.txt

 the two-particle state with two spin-1/2 particles.
 We begin by defining the top rung of the ladder and stepping down.
-To calculate the coefficients one first creates the tensor product top state, and computes the values for the total angular momentum ‘|J,M>’.
-At the top of the ladder ‘M=J’.
-For the first step down the ladder one computes ‘Jm |J,M>’, which must be equal to ‘Jtm |j1,m1;j2,m2>’.
-Below we divide by the coefficient of ‘|J,M-1>’.
-This gives first set of coefficients, given by ‘<J,M||j1,m1;j2,m2>’, one then continues down the ladder to compute the rest of them.
+To calculate the coefficients one first creates the tensor product top state, and computes the values for the total angular momentum ‘|J,M>’ at the top of the ladder ‘M=J’.
+For the first step down the ladder one computes ‘Jm
+|J,J>’, which must be equal to ‘Jtm |j1,j1;j2,j2>’.
+We then divide by
+the coefficient of ‘|J,J-1>’.
+This gives first set of coefficients, which in general are given by ‘<J,M||j1,m1;j2,m2>’.
+One then continues down the ladder to compute the others.

      (%i1) top:tpket(jmtop(1/2),jmtop(1/2));
                                       1  1     1  1